joelgibson/IHecke/README.md

 # TODO

 - (High priority) Allow the multiplication `C(w) * C.s` to be driven by a table of mu-coefficients (in other words, a W-graph) so that this special case is extremely fast.
+By induction (and the standard multiplication formula), this means that multiplication within the canonical basis can be driven entirely by the mu table.
+- (Medium priority) Error messages when doing `aC . w` for non-antispherical `w` are bad.
+Perhaps attach a formal set to a free module so that better error reporting can be done in the `'.'` intrinsic.
 - (Low priority) Perform transitive reduction on the cell graph.
 - (Low priority) Allow more custom formatting of the output, such as choosing basis names, and choosing formatting of Coxeter group elements.